How The Work Works?

 Collaboration over competition

-Millennials been collaborating at schools, sports teams and social media.
+Millennials have been collaborating at schools, sports teams and on social media.
 Most Millennials like working in groups and we prefer a sense of unity and collaboration over division and competition.

 Millennials won’t stay put

 You’ve noticed it, they’ve noticed it, and every business owner should have accepted it by now – young employees will not stay put.

 You’re welcome to call it FOMO (fear of missing out), but there might be more to this increasing turnover than simply having to be where all the action is.

 Changes mean movement, transition, and forward-thinking, which is something an office worker, who has been in the same job for a decade, won’t be able to offer.